TylerCGarcia/LoRa-BLE-Sensor/README.md

 scripts/init_project.sh
 ```

-This will initialize the python environment(.venv), initialize west(.west), and update west, pulling down the appropriate zephyr dependencies needed for this project.
-These dependencies are determined by the west manifest(west.yml) in the ``zephyr`` folder.
+This will initialize the python environment(.venv), initialize west(.west), and update west, pulling down the appropriate zephyr(ncs) dependencies needed for this project.
+These dependencies are determined by the west manifest(west.yml) in the ``manifest`` folder.
 The update process may take time, when finished all of the dependencies should be located in the ``deps`` folder.
 After this the ``app`` folder can be built and twister can be used to run the ``tests`` folder.

 # Code Breakdown
 **main.c**